Who built the track?

-Our unsanctioned training races, including Sprint Day is open only to BVV-certified riders.
+Our unsanctioned training races, including Sprint Day, are open only to BVV-certified riders.

-When will races be held?
+When are races held?
 What do I need to participate?

-We are extremely lucky to have Chris Ferris as our race director.
+We are extremely lucky to have Pat McDonough as our race director.
 His credentials as an event coordinator, as well as a lifelong passionate track cyclist, are impeccable.
 Please check the velodrome calendar for upcoming races.

 Our racing programs will run under the Bicycle Racing Association of Colorado.
-To compete in USAC races, which include our Thursday Night Saturday Race Series and Saturday Time Trials, riders must hold a USA Cycling Road/Track racing license, category 4 or above and have been certified on a track.
+To compete in USAC races, which include our Thursday Night Saturday Race Series and Saturday Time Trials, riders must hold a USA Cycling Road/Track racing license, category 4 or above, and have been track-certified.

-To participate in our training programs, which include Sprint Days, you must be BVV-certified and hold a membership.
+To participate in our training programs, which include Sprint Days, you must be BVV-certified and hold a VeloPass.